rsdoiel/antenna/archives/2025/planet_2025.22.md

 ## Green gold beneath the waves: How seaweed – and one man’s obsession – could save the world

-date: 2025-06-06, from: United Nations, Climate Change
+date: 2025-06-06, from: United Nations, Economic Development

 As world leaders gear up for the Third UN Ocean Conference in Nice, one policy expert is making waves with an ancient marine organism he believes could help feed the planet, clean the air, and transform coastal economies.&nbsp;